arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/typeclasses/functor/README.md

 ### Example

-Often times we find ourselves in situations where we need to transform the contents of some datatype. `Functor#map` allows us to safely compute over values under the assumption that they'll be there returning the transformation encapsulated in the same context.
+Oftentimes we find ourselves in situations where we need to transform the contents of some datatype. `Functor#map` allows us to safely compute over values under the assumption that they'll be there returning the transformation encapsulated in the same context.

 Consider both `Option` and `Try`: